aidudezzz/deepbots/docs/how_deepbots_works.rst

 with common functionality.
 These implementations aim to hide the communication between the `Supervisor` and the `Robot` and other various functions needed by the simulator for a gym environment to work, as described in the two different schemes earlier.
-Users are free to create their own classes inheriting from whichever *deepbots* class they choose and customize according to their needs.
+Feel free to explore the documentation and the full family of classes and to create and customize your own, inheriting from whichever *deepbots* class you choose according to your needs.